95348953489345893524897/pvprepo/information/movement.md

     7. Accelerated Forward Hopping (2:54 - 3:18) -- The circle strafe he does isn't needed to AFH but gives a bit more starting speed<br/>

 # Undoboosting/Cameraboosting
+(TEST IF THIS HAPPENS ON EVERY SERVER OR JUST A FEW)
 - On spawning an entity*, a unique collision box**  seems to be initiliazed for one tick (stop speculating, <ins>test later</ins>).
 - This collision initial collision box is usually completely wrong. (based on the bounding box perhaps? <ins>Confirm later</ins>)
 - For entity with no collisions <br/>